 ESRC-Austrian Science Fund (FWF) bilateral guidance

-Collaborative research proposals may be submitted in any area of the social sciences within the remit of both agencies.
-There is no deadline, and proposals will be accepted on an ongoing basis.
+Up to 30 July 2015 collaborative research proposals may be submitted in any area of the social sciences within the remit of both agencies.
 Proposals should be drafted, and will be assessed, according to the criteria set out in the International Common Application Process.

 Collaborative research proposals should be submitted only to the ESRC.
 The ESRC will take the lead role in processing and assessing applications, with appropriate input from the FWF.
 A decision on bilateral proposals will be made by ESRC's Research Committee, within its normal standard grants competition.
 Those proposals approved for funding will be jointly supported by the ESRC and FWF.